 When the text is removed, press the OK button.
 You need to clean all shortcuts of all your internet browsers, as they may be hijacked too.

-Scan your system and remove Tech Support Scam pop up warnings with free tools
+Remove Tech Support Scam popup with free tools

 Manual removal guide does not always help to completely remove the adware, as it’s not easy to identify and get rid of components of adware and all malicious files from hard disk.
 Therefore, it is recommended that you run malicious software removal tool to completely get rid of Tech Support Scam off your internet browser.
 Several free malicious software removal tools are currently available that may be used against the ad supported software.
 The optimum way would be to run Zemana AntiMalware, MalwareBytes Anti Malware and Hitman Pro.